stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 apparent size varying   directly,   instead of   inversely,   with the distance as he advanced and retreated in the course of conversation.
 That is, he grew larger instead of smaller to my eye when he stepped away or backwards, and vice versa; as if the laws of perspective in his case had been wholly reversed.
-His aspect was misty and uncertain&mdash;as if he lacked sharp or permanent outlines; and the anomalies of his coloring and clothing baffled me utterly at first.
+His aspect was misty and uncertain--as if he lacked sharp or permanent outlines; and the anomalies of his coloring and clothing baffled me utterly at first.

-  At some point in my dream Robert&rsquo;s vocal efforts had finally crystallized into audible speech&mdash;albeit speech of an abnormal thickness and dullness.
+  At some point in my dream Robert's vocal efforts had finally crystallized into audible speech--albeit speech of an abnormal thickness and dullness.
 I could not for a time understand anything he said, and even in the dream racked my brain for a clue to where he was, what he wanted to tell, and why his utterance was so clumsy and unintelligible.
 Then little by little I began to distinguish words and phrases, the very first of which sufficed